SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Introduction

 {\em $\bullet$ L-1.
 Unbounded privacy loss.} Most DPSCA systems utilize a per-operator privacy expenditure model~\cite{bater2018shrinkwrap, wang2021dp, qin2022adore, chu2021differentially, chan2022foundations, wang2022incshrink}, meaning each query operator (e.g., join, filter) independently consumes a portion of the privacy budget.
 This approach can lead to either unbounded privacy loss or the forced cessation of query responses upon budget exhaustion.
 To mitigate this, some studies~\cite{zhang2023longshot, bogatov2021epsolute, qiudoquet} propose private, locality-sensitive grouping, incurring a one-time privacy cost to pre-group data based on specific attributes.
 Subsequent queries on those attributes can be directly applied to a smaller subset and need no additional privacy budget.
 However, this method only supports simple queries (e.g., point and range); complex queries like joins still suffer from unbounded privacy loss.

-{\em $\bullet$ L-2.
-Suboptimal execution plan.} Conventional query planners can pre-estimate sizes for equivalent plans of a given query and select the most efficient plan with minimized intermediate sizes before execution~\cite{silberschatz2011database, blasgen1981system}.
+{\em $\bullet$ L-2. \re{Unoptimized execution plan.}} Conventional query planners can pre-estimate sizes for equivalent plans of a given query and select the most efficient plan with minimized intermediate sizes before execution~\cite{silberschatz2011database, blasgen1981system}.
 In contrast, SCA systems lack this capability, and even DPSCA designs~\cite{qin2022adore, wang2022incshrink, zhang2023longshot, wagh2021dp, bater2018shrinkwrap, bater2020saqe} can only reactively determine plan sizes during runtime.
-This inherent limitation often forces existing systems to settle for less efficient query plans, such as suboptimal join orders, which lead to significantly inflated intermediate sizes (\S~\ref{sec:ete}) and substantially hinder performance.
+This inherent limitation often forces existing systems to settle for less efficient query plans, such as costly join orders, which lead to significantly inflated intermediate sizes (\S~\ref{sec:ete}) and substantially hinder performance.

 {\em $\bullet$ L-3.
-Lossy processing.} Noise from randomized mechanisms in DPSCA also introduces a unique accuracy issue (e.g., losing tuples after compaction), and unfortunately, no existing design can provide deterministic accuracy guarantees for complex queries~\cite{wang2021dp,wagh2021dp,wang2022incshrink,zhang2023longshot,groce2019cheaper}.
-Furthermore, stronger privacy settings can further increase noise variance, which amplifies errors, significantly impacting the utility of SCA systems.
+Lossy processing.} Noise from randomized mechanisms in DPSCA also introduces a unique accuracy issue \re{(e.g., conventional DP mechanisms may generate negative noise, applying which to obfuscate the sizes of intermediate query results can cause losing qualified real tuples)}, and unfortunately, no existing DPSCA can mitigate such loss for complex queries~\cite{wang2021dp,wagh2021dp,wang2022incshrink,zhang2023longshot,groce2019cheaper}.
+Furthermore, stronger DP settings can further increase noise variance, which amplifies errors, significantly impacting the utility of SCA systems.

-\subsection{Overview of \sys.}
+\subsection{Overview of \sys}

-In this work, we introduce \sys, an innovative SCA system designed to address all these challenges simultaneously through a new paradigm called {\em synopsis-assisted secure processing}.
-At its core, \sys incurs a one-time privacy cost to gather DP synopses (statistics of base tables) from owners' data.
-These synopses are then used to compact query intermediate results, index encrypted data, and enhance SCA query planning.
-Notably, \sys is the first system to provide all of the following benefits: (1) {\em Bounded privacy}—it manages complex queries, such as multi joins, within strict privacy limits; (2) {\em Advanced query planning}—it builds an advanced SCA planner that can exploit plan sizes before runtime; and (3) {\em Lossless processing}—it ensures exact results with no data omissions.
-An overview of \sys's architecture is shown in Figure~\ref{fig:flow}.
+In this work, \re{we introduce \sys, an innovative SCA system that resolves the aforementioned limitations all at once through a new paradigm called {\em synopsis-assisted secure processing}.} At its core, \sys incurs a one-time privacy cost to gather DP synopses (statistics of base tables) from owners' data.
+These synopses are then used to accelerate complex query processing, and enhance SCA query planning.
+Notably, \sys is the first system to provide all of the following benefits: (1) {\em Bounded privacy}—\re{the privacy loss in \sys is strictly limited to the one-time synopses release stage, with absotely no additional privacy cost during complex query processing and planning;} (2) {\em Advanced query planning}—it builds an advanced SCA planner that can exploit plan sizes before runtime; and (3) {\em Lossless processing}—it ensures exact results with no data omissions.
+An overview of \sys is shown in Figure~\ref{fig:flow}.